-In 2022, the SEPM President's Reception and Awards Ceremony took place at the GSA Annual Meeting in October in Denver.
+In 2023, the SEPM President's Reception and Awards Ceremony took place at the GSA Annual Meeting in October in Denver.
 It was part of a joint awards reception with SGD and Limnogeology Divisions of GSA with SEPM President Liz Hajek presiding over the SEPM segment.
-A new feature of SEPM Awards now includes an online interview of each of the awardees.
+SEPM Awards program continues to include an online interview of each of the awardees.
 The interviewers are early career or student SEPM members asking both pre-selected and spontaneous questions about the awardee and their career.
 Interviews are posted on SEPM's YouTube Channel.
 SEPM Society for Sedimentary Geology - YouTube